- Home

 - Making informed decisions

-Talking with your GP or cancer care team is a good starting point.
-Your cancer treatment centre may offer some complementary therapies or be able to recommend suitable therapists in your local area.
-Natural therapy associations often provide directories of therapists.
-Your family or friends or support group may also be able to recommend a therapist.
-Some doctors, nurses and pharmacists are also qualified in a complementary therapy, such as nutritional and herbal medicine, hypnotherapy, counselling, acupuncture or massage.
+You can ask family, friends or your support group to recommend a therapist.
+Some doctors, nurses and pharmacists are also trained in a complementary therapy, such as nutritional and herbal medicine, hypnotherapy, counselling, acupuncture or massage.

 What to consider when choosing a therapist

-- Always check the therapist’s qualifications and whether they are a member of a professional association.
+- Check the therapist’s qualifications and whether they are registered with Ahpra, recognised by Medicare, or a member of a professional association.

 - Ask if they have experience treating people with your type of cancer.

-- Confirm that the therapist is willing to communicate with your cancer care team about your conventional treatment, especially if you are using remedies that may interfere with this treatment.
+- Make sure the therapist is willing to communicate with your cancer care team, especially if you are using remedies that could interfere with your current or possible future treatment.

-- Check whether the therapist would like to see a list of the medicines you are taking or your conventional treatment plan.
-This reduces the risk of them dispensing remedies or other treatments that might interact with your conventional treatment.
+- Give your therapist a list of all your medicines and your treatment plan.
+Ask them to check for any possible interactions before recommending any therapies.
+This reduces the risk of them dispensing remedies or other treatments that might interact with your conventional medical treatment.

-- Keep a record of the treatments given and medicines or supplements you have been prescribed.
+- Keep a record of treatments received and any medicines or supplements prescribed.

-- Take someone with you to appointments to offer support, get involved in the discussion, take notes or simply listen.
+- Take someone with you to appointments for support, to get involved in the discussion, take notes or to simply listen.

 Meditation and Relaxation Podcast